Is the Flu Going Around in Hawaii Right Now? March 2026 Update

 Hawaii flu data comes from the CDC’s ILINet surveillance network.
 Due to Hawaii’s smaller population and unique geography, flu data may show more week-to-week variability than larger mainland states.
 See our methods page for details on how we process this data.

 Updated weekly.
-See the Hawaii flu dashboard for current numbers.
+See the Hawaii flu dashboard and the Hawaii health overview for the latest numbers and statewide context.

 See the latest data: Flu Activity Dashboard